Vikrant446/Chatbot_Multimodal_RAG_CoolingSystem/README.md

 * Performance charts
 * Maintenance guidelines

-Professionals such as:

-* Automotive engineers
-* Service technicians
-* Mechanical students

-often rely on these documents for diagnostics, design understanding, and troubleshooting.
+Professionals such as: Automotive engineers, Service technicians, Mechanical students often rely on these documents for diagnostics, design understanding, and troubleshooting.
 --------------------------------------------------------------------------------------------------

 ## Problem Description